-A logo is more than just a mark that represents your business; it’s the essence of your brand.
-It has a massive impact on the perception of your business, so it’s crucial to keep it looking crisp and sharp.
+A logo has a massive impact on the perception of your business, so it’s crucial to keep it looking crisp and sharp whenever you use it.

-To ensure your logo works in different mediums, we’ve provided a list of standard logo size guidelines so you can display your brand seamlessly across the web, social media, print, and more.
+To ensure your logo works in different mediums, we’ve provided a list of standard logo size guidelines so you can display your brand seamlessly across websites, social media, printed materials, and more.

 Leave your company’s mark on the world, and make sure it looks damn good, wherever it’s displayed!